-CLTA-1300 covers the physiology and clinical aspects of routine body fluid analysis including urine, gastric, seminal, synovial, and cerebral spinal fluids and their relationship to various diseases and pathology.
+CLTA-1300 includes the physiology and clinical aspects of routine body fluid analysis including urine, gastric, seminal, synovial, and cerebral spinal fluids and their relationship to various diseases and pathology.
 Laboratory exercises will teach the techniques of macroscopic and microscopic urinalysis and manual cell counting.
-The course will consider morphology of normal and abnormal cells.
+The morphology of normal and abnormal cells will be considered.
 (3 contact hrs) Center Campus.
-Winter semester only.
+Spring/Summer semester only.